Learn: Daily Thinking Puzzles

-algebraic data types, pattern matching, folds, continuations, and the map/reduce/scan thinking
+data types, folds, and the

 Each lesson stands on its own and re-explains the terms it uses, so you can drop in anywhere.
 When a lesson builds on an earlier one, it links back.
 Solve the puzzle, then read the solution page for the full explanation.
-Your spot is remembered so you can pick up on any device.
+Your spot in each track is remembered so you can pick up on any device.

 All lessons